dGameBoy101b/anime-lister/README.md

 # anime-lister
-A simply python program for managing a list of anime titles.
+A simple python program for managing a list of anime titles.